What Is Keto Diet?

 To keep your body in nutritional ketosis, there are some foods you should never touch.

-Ideally some of them might be healthy.
-For Keto diet, however, they just have too many carbs and will interfere with ketosis.
+Ideally, some of them might be healthy.
+For the Keto diet, however, they have too many carbs and will interfere with ketosis.

 Grains like oats, barley, wheat, sorghum, rice, or rye are high-carb.
-Foods made from these grains including brown bread and brown pasta are not pro keto either.
+Therefore, foods made from these grains, including brown bread and brown pasta, are not pro keto.

-While fruits are usually considered healthy, they just have too many carbs and sugar for keto diet.
-Anything from apples and pears to mangoes and pineapples just won’t cut it.
+While fruits are usually considered healthy, they have too many carbs and sugar for the keto diet.
+So anything from apples and pears to mangoes and pineapples just won’t cut it.

 Dried fruits like dates and raisins as well as fruit juice smoothies will have to go too.

-You can however opt for low glycemic fruits like the berries discussed above.
-Lemons and limes are good for Keto diet too.
+You can, however, opt for low glycemic fruits like the berries discussed above.
+Lemons and limes are good for the Keto diet too.

 3. Starchy vegetables

-High-carb vegetables while generally healthy have too many carbs and not enough fiber.
-Fiber is important in Keto diet as it helps with digestion and keeps you fuller for longer.
+High-carb vegetables, while generally healthy, have too many carbs and not enough fibre.
+Fibre is important in the Keto diet as it helps with digestion and keeps you fuller for longer.

-Legumes are nutritious high-quality proteins.
-But they just have too many carbs hence are not pro ketosis.
+Legumes are nutritious, high-quality proteins.
+But they have too many carbs hence are not pro ketosis.

 Avoid eating chickpeas, all types of beans, and lentils